jaegerbecca/FitbitClockFace/README.md

 # FitbitClockFace
-clock face for group project with moyerd
+Clock face for group project with moyerd
+Must drag files into an empty project in Fitbit Studio